ThierryM1212/ergo-pay/ergo-payment-portal/README.md

 ## Introduction

-dApp to ease Ergo and SigUSD payment integration using Yoroi wallet and the dApp connector.
+dApp to ease Ergo and SigUSD payment integration using dApp connector.
 Written in javascript with bootstrap v4.

-It can be tried at https://paymentportal.ergo.ga/
+It can be tried at https://thierrym1212.github.io/paymentportal/index.html

 ## Installation